Peter Noble (music promoter)

-Peter Bruce Noble is an Australian entrepreneur active in the music industry for almost 50 years.
-He is best known as the festival director of the annual Bluesfest Byron Bay, which has been running since 1990 & that he became a partner of in 1994.
-The 5-day festival is now held every Easter at the Tyagarah Tea Tree Farm, just north of Byron Bay, a New South Wales beachside town.
+Peter Bruce Noble is an Australian entrepreneur who is best known as the festival director of the annual Bluesfest Byron Bay that he became a partner of in 1994.

-Peter Noble's significant contribution to the industry was recognised in 2014 when he was awarded The Rolling Stone Australia Award for his services to Australian Music.
+Noble's contribution to the industry was recognised in 2014 when he was awarded The Rolling Stone Australia Award for his services to Australian Music.
 On Australia Day 2016, he was awarded the Medal of the Order of Australia (OAM) for service to live and recorded music, to tourism, and to the community.

-By the time Bluesfest turned 25 years old it had won 27 awards including four Australian Helpmann Awards for Best Contemporary Music Festival and Australian Event of the Year at the Australian Event Awards, nominations at the prestigious Pollstar Awards for Best International Music Festival, received 17 further award nominations.
-It was the only Australian festival listed in Billboard's 2014 Top 10 festivals.
+Following on from the 2025 festival where Noble said would be the last the 2026 event was surprisingly announced to go ahead.
+Three weeks before the 2026 event, Noble announced the cancellation of the event due to poor ticket sales.
+Liquidators who had been appointed some time before the announcement, stated that ticket holders would be unlikely to receive any money back.

 Biography

-Peter Noble has been a music industry professional for over forty years and his contribution to the industry has been recognised with many accolades including the Rolling Stone Award for his services to Australian music.

-Drawn to music from an early age, the Sydney-born bassist played in rock, soul and blues bands during the 1960s and '70s, taking leading roles with artists including Clapham Junction, and Marcia Hines.
-Following extensive national and international touring, Peter settled in the US and set up Portland, Oregon's first International Jazz Festival, and was house booker at The Earth venue.
+Noble is a Sydney-born bassist who played in rock, soul and blues bands during the 1960s and '70s, taking leading roles with artists including Clapham Junction, and Marcia Hines.
+He settled in the US and set up Portland, Oregon's first International Jazz Festival, and was house booker at The Earth venue.

-Peter returned home to Australia at the beginning of the 1980s, and became a pioneer for blues touring in Australia.
-As a direct result of Noble's efforts, soul, jazz, blues and reggae artists found a promoter, and a wide audience in Australia for the first time.
+Noble returned to Australia at the beginning of the 1980s, and became a pioneer for blues touring in Australia.
 In 1990, Noble put the San Francisco band the Flamin' Groovies on a financially mismanaged 80-day, 80-city tour of Europe, which shattered the group.
 The Groovies disbanded in 1991.

 He supplied two international acts for the East Coast Blues Festival with Canned Heat in 1990 & John Mayall in 1991 and became a director alongside founder Keven Oxford for the 1994 event.
 In December 2004 Noble along with four partners acquired founder Keven Oxford's 50% share in the event.